marksparkza/jschon/docs/tutorial/catalog.rst

    cooperative schemas that work together to evaluate :class:`~jschon.json.JSON` documents.
 #.
 It provides the infrastructure required for constructing
    :class:`~jschon.jsonschema.JSONSchema` objects.
-This can include metaschemas, vocabularies and keyword implementations, format validators, and URI-to-directory mappings enabling URI-identified schemas to be located on disk.
+This can include meta-schemas, vocabularies and keyword implementations, format validators, and URI-to-directory mappings enabling URI-identified schemas to be located on disk.